Ritsu-Okazaki/unit2-comSci2026/Readme.md

-This is a repository for managing my creations for my computer science class.
+This is a repository to manage my creations for my computer science class.